antronerds/r2-training-courses/docs/RNA_seq_data_analysis_Using_Rheumatoid_Arthritis_data.md

 The list shows the genes that are differentially expressed between the tocilizumab treatment and untreated.
 * To see in which processes these genes are involved in, this time we click on **Gene Ontology Analysis** button.
 What kind of processes seem to be affected by treatment?
 * Look at the color scheme above the table.
 Are the genes involved in these processes higher or lower expressed before or after treatment?
 The page with the list of differentiating genes is still open in a tab.
 On this page many buttons and links allow you to visualize and analyze the result further.
+Try these options, or try to interpret the results that you obtain with one of the buttons on the right:
 * From the list of differentiating genes, choose one of the top genes and hover your mouse over the gene to read information about the gene.
 Now click on its name to be taken to the One Gene View for this gene.
 Of course you can adapt the graph again with the menu underneath the graph.
+* From the page with the list of differentiating genes, click on the button **Plot all genes (xy, vulcano etc)**
-* From page with the list of differentiating genes, nowe click the button Heatmap(zscore) to get an overview of all the genes and the group seperations in a Heatmap.
+* From the page with the list of differentiating genes, now click the button **Heatmap(zscore)** to get an overview of all the genes and the group separations in a Heatmap.

 * Redo the Differential Expression between groups analysis, except this time select the other treatment versus the untreated.
 Don't forget to switch off the *Corr. multiple testing:*.